U.S. aircraft carrier and MSDF helicopter destroyer conduct joint exercises in disputed South China Sea | The Japan Times

 Experts say China hopes to secure control of the strategic waterway, which it envisions as a bastion for its nuclear-armed submarines.

 The Ise, a nearly 200-meter (646-foot) helicopter destroyer, displaces 18,000 tons and sails with three helicopters.
-The ship’s primary missions include anti-submarine warfare, mine countermeasure, logistics, and search and rescue.
+The ship’s primary missions include anti-submarine warfare, mine countermeasures, logistics, and search and rescue.

 The Murphy conducted a passing exercise with the French frigate FNS Vendemiaire while operating in the Western Pacific and South China Sea in January and February, the U.S. Navy said.
 Sailors practiced communication and ship-handling techniques.